omidsaraf/Azure-Synapse-Analytics-Project/03- Bronze/02- Data Exploratory/01-Taxi_Zone.md

 -- Changed to use the abfss protocol
--- HEADER_ROW set to TRUE, Row and Field terminators set -- Examine the data types for the columns
+-- HEADER_ROW set to TRUE, Row and Field terminators set

+-- Examine data types for the columns
 EXEC sp_describe_first_result_set N'SELECT
     TOP 100 *
 FROM